 - Photo Identification for Parents/Guardians – please bring photo identification card.
 This is to protect your child and to insure we are dealing with parents/guardians or people allowed to interact with your child.

-- Please review our Notice of Privacy Practices.
+- Please review our Privacy Notices.